-Our staff will assist you with any type of writing, whether it be class essays, research projects, graduate theses, grant applications, biology reports or even history term papers.
+Our staff will assist you with any type of writing, whether it be class essays, research projects, graduate theses, grant applications, biology reports or even history term papers or resumes.
 Just bring in your draft and assignment (class notes, handouts, syllabus, etc.), and we can help you.
 We also help with mathematics and science concepts, accounting practices, computer-science processes, music theory, Spanish, and more.
 Our tutors can even help with study skills, quizzing over notes, etc. Consider our peer tutors your “Study Buddies!”

 Where is it located and who helps me there?

 Our facility is located centrally on the first floor of the Edmund Stanley Library, in room 112.
-Our staff is comprised of Friends University alumni and student upperclassmen who have been through many hours of training to help you meet the demands of your courses.
+Our staff is comprised of skilled professionals and academically strong students who have been through many hours of training to help you meet the demands of your courses.

 Besides tutoring, what does the Academic Resource Center offer?

 How can I use the Academic Resource Center if I am not on the Wichita campus?